Dominus77/yii2-maintenance/README.md

-# Yii2 Maintenance mode component
+# Maintenance mode for Yii2

-Switching the site into maintenance mode with a timer and user subscription form displayed.
+Switching the site on the Yii2 into maintenance mode with a timer and user subscription form displayed.

 ## Use
 Add to your config file: